SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - API Management: API publishing, governance, and monetization

-- Integration Advisor: AI for automatic data mapping
+- Integration Advisor: AI-powered automatic data mapping

 - Open Connectors: 170+ pre-built connectors

-- Event Mesh: Event-driven architecture
+- Event Mesh: Event-driven architecture support

 Advantages: